Skip to main content

 There is a limit of one reservation per household (same address or computer) on the first day reservations go on sale.
 After the first day if there are any reservations remaining, then patrons can purchase as many reservations as they want.
 Ticketmaster will sell one-half the reservations per day on its web site and one-half at the call-in center.
 There are no physical tickets issued.
 Photo ID of the reservation holder will be required at the gate, and all parties on that reservation must enter at the same time.

-A valid California Fishing License is required for anglers 16 years of age or older.
-California Department of Fish and Wildlife Freshwater Sport regulations and City regulations are strictly enforced.
+Anglers 16 years of age or older must have a valid California Fishing License.
+The California Department of Fish and Wildlife Freshwater Sport regulations and City regulations are strictly enforced.

 Boat Reservations